RepoDynamics/PyPackIT/docs/website/source/manual/control/index.md

 :link: templating/index
 :link-type: doc

-Instructions on how to use substitutions (aka templating) in your repository's control center and documentation website.
+Instructions on how to use templating in your repository's control center files.
 :::